 Chadick Ellig is the only New York member firm of IIC Partners, a top ten worldwide executive search organization.

-Susan Chadick has been elected to the board of IIC Partners to help bring strategic thinking, innovative ideas and valuable experience to the organization. >
+Susan Chadick elected Vice Chair, Americas to the board of IIC Partners to help bring strategic thinking, innovative ideas and valuable experience to the organization. >

 Bloomberg.com: Do Women in the Boardroom Help Bottom Lines?
 Watch Janice Ellig discuss the importance of diversity in the boardroom at The Women’s Forum of New York’s symposium “Why Good Governance Needs Great Women.”